The best Polish drinks for cold autumn evenings

 Mulled beer – grzaniec

-King of Polish winter drinks, comes as a surprise to foreigners who are accustomed with the idea of mulled wine, but not mulled beer.
-If you are one of those people try to forget wine (at least once) and trust the true Polish connoisseurs by supping on grzaniec this winter season.
+King of Polish autumn drinks, comes as a surprise to foreigners who are accustomed with the idea of mulled wine, but not mulled beer.
+If you are one of those people try to forget wine (at least once) and trust the true Polish connoisseurs by supping on grzaniec this autumn season.
 It is hot,spicy and sweet, with undertones of Christmas spices (cloves and cinnamon) which makes it the perfect drink to enjoy during cold, snowy evenings.
 Some people believe in the healing properties of mulled beer and if you need one more reason to try it, here it is.

 Mulled wine – grzane wino

 It’s good to be adventures and to try new things but sometimes nothing gives more comfort than a classic, simple and familiar drink.
 Mulled wine is one of them and can be bought almost in every pub, shop or Christmas market across Poland.
-Similarly to mulled beer, mulled wine brings you this nice warm felling and smells of winter holiday.
+Similarly to mulled beer, mulled wine brings you this nice warm felling and smells of autumn holiday.
 In Poland you can buy ready spice mixes that can be added to the red wine or even buy ready mulled wine that has to be only heat up.
 There is no excuse now!

 Herbata z prądem